 The Controller - This person is a master manipulator and constant controller.
 They want to be in charge, not just of their lives, but of yours and everyone else’s too.
 They watch you like a hawk, ready to pounce on your every flaw.
 They micro-manage down to the last detail.
 They have trouble letting go, so they don’t, they hold on, too tightly, until it about chokes out all those around them, suffocating others with their drive to be superior.

 The Abuser – This person is desperately needy inside, and takes it out on you and the world around them.
-Through their own experiences of internalized past hurt, they have become angry, vicious, and cruel to those they say they care the most about.
+Through their own experiences of internalized past hurt, they have become angry, vicious, and cruel to those they say they care about most.
 These people need help from counseling and outside sources.
 They need healing from God.
 If you find yourself in the home of an abuser, get help, now.
 Don’t stay in a potentially dangerous situation with your false hope that you can somehow change their old patterns of abuse.
 It is not up to you.
 Protect your life and the lives of those in your care.

 The Too Easily Angered – This person is the one you always feel like you have to tiptoe around.
 Like you never know what will set them off and fly into a fit of rage.
-These people become easily irate at even the smallest thing, which is a sure sign, there’s a deep rooted problem inside.
+These people become easily irate at even the smallest thing, which is a sure sign, there’s a deep-rooted problem inside.
 They’ve been known to throw things, hit things in their way, or spout off angry words they can never get back.
-They yell, they scream, they curse.
+They yell they scream, they curse.
 You may see them on the ball fields, the golf course, the stressful office meetings, or even on the highway.
 Fits of rage not easily soothed, out of control temper tantrums that more closely resemble the patterns of a 2 yr. old.